TejasViswa/PIC20A_Disc/Week_1/Readme.md

 Jk, I usually segregate them accordingly.
 Let me know if I haven't.

 ### Legend
-Symbols at the end of links and what they mean (hopefully)
+Symbols at the end of links and what they mean (hopefully) in order of importance:
+- ?? - Exam or assignment help
-- ? - Directly related to course content / Exam or assignment
+- ? - Directly related to course content
-- ! - Indirectly related to course content / Additional or Fun
+- ! - Indirectly related to course content
+- !! - Additional or Fun

 # Spring 2023